Uploading NPL code

 from the top-right corner.
 If you have previously deployed NPL sources, select...

-right of the date of last deployment appearing top right, thenUpdate package
+next to the date of last deployment appearing top right, thenUpdate package

 Browse to select the zip file created in step 1, and click